There are three tiers of Pakistan’s civil service structure

 Federal Public Service Commission, established under an Act of Federal Parliament, has been mandated to recruit officers to be inducted at entry level in Grade 17 for 12 federal ministries according to the vacancies indicated by them.
 It accordingly holds a competitive examination, known as Central Superior Services (CSS) Examination for recruitment to posts in basic Scale-17 for 12 Groups/Services under the Federal Government.

 CSS Examination consists of the written test, medical examination, psychological assessment and interviews.
-Written tests are normally held in the first quartet of every calendar year and are conducted simultaneously in all the big cities depending on the number of applicants for each center.
+Written tests are normally held in the first quartet of every calendar year and are conducted simultaneously in all the big cities depending on the number of applicants for each canter.
 However, the medical tests, psychological assessment and interviews are held only at provincial capitals, usually in the third/fourth quarter.

 Any Pakistani national or belonging to Azad Jammu and Kashmir, between the age of 21 to 28 years (with relaxation to certain persons) having at least 2nd class BA/Bsc degree can appear in the CSS Examination.
 Successful candidates are allocated to various occupational groups on the basis of their merit in the CSS Examination, provincial quota and their preference.
 Any eligible person can attempt to qualify for these examination three times before the age of 28 year